AST Research: Foundation (1979–1986)

 In late 1983, the company introduced the SixPakPlus, a popular multifunction expansion card for the IBM PC that led to another sharp increase in sales.
-Shortly afterwards AST signed an agreement offered by IBM, allowing the latter company to resell AST's expansion cards at its IBM Product Centers and other reseller channels.
-Spurred by these developments, in March 1985 AST's executives opened AST Far East, Ltd., in Hong Kong.
+In a favorable 1984 review, InfoWorld described it as "perhaps the most popular" such card.
+By then AST had signed an agreement offered by IBM, allowing the latter company to resell AST's expansion cards at its IBM Product Centers and other reseller channels as "official PC expansion products".
+In March 1985 AST's executives opened AST Far East, Ltd., in Hong Kong.
 This was its first international subsidiary, serving as a crucial additional production line for the manufacture of the company's increasingly diverse products.
 AST's lineup of products by this point counted graphics cards for multiple computing platforms, a hard disk drive unit for the original compact Macintoshes, a multi-function serial/parallel/clock expansion board for the Apple II and a local area network board for the IBM PC.

-From 1984 to 1985, AST's income rose from $5.7 million to $19 million, and from 1985 to 1986, AST's revenues doubled, reaching $138.6 million, In March 1986, the company purchased the French computer wholesaler National System Company, in order to establish a second international subsidiary, AST France.
+From 1984 to 1985, AST's income rose from $5.7 million to $19 million, and from 1985 to 1986, AST's revenues doubled, reaching $138.6 million, with SixPakPlus 55% of sales; by March 1986 AST had 40% of the multifunction board market, and corporate buyers saw it as a trustworthy vendor.
+That month the company purchased the French computer wholesaler National System Company, in order to establish a second international subsidiary, AST France.
 Shortly after, AST company acquired Camintonn, a computer memory maker.
 By the end of 1986, AST had established overseas divisions in Australia, Germany, the United Kingdom, and Canada.
 The combined revenue from international subsidiaries contributed to one quarter of the company's revenue.
 With this success, AST reincorporated in Delaware to take advantage of its corporate laws.

 PC compatibles and Apple expansion (1986–1989)

-By late 1986, AST's expansion card offerings were facing imminent obsolescence, as IBM by this point had offered higher-end upgraded models of the IBM PC, chiefly the PC XT and the PC/AT, that integrated most of the features of AST's PC expansion cards.
-To keep from posting losses, AST laid off seven percent of the company's 890 employees in July 1986; clandestinely, they also laid plans to introduce a line of PC-compatible computer systems.
+SixPak was so influential that one in six PCs and clones had one by the end of 1984; by 1986 multifunction cards were often called "SixPak clones".
+AST's expansion card offerings faced imminent obsolescence by late that year, however, as IBM by this point had offered higher-end upgraded models of the IBM PC, chiefly the PC XT and the PC/AT, that integrated most of the features of AST's PC expansion cards.
+To keep from posting losses, AST laid off seven percent of the company's 890 employees in July 1986; clandestinely, it also laid plans to introduce a line of PC-compatible computer systems.
 The AST Premium/286, a clone of the PC/AT featuring an identical Intel 80286 microprocessor, was introduced in October 1986.
 To make the computer more competitive among a crowded PC compatible market, AST offered the Premium/286 in an optional package that included a discounted laser printer and image scanner, advertised as an inexpensive desktop publishing workstation.
 AST released an upgraded version of the Premium/286 with the 32-bit Intel 80386 processor—the Premium/386—in October 1987.